junwatu/sprn/How-to-make-a-release-note.md

 ### 5. Make A Pull Request

-After commit a changes you can make a Pull Request (PR) to the ROQ documentation GitHub repo.

-Update your remote branch by using this command
+After commit the changes you can make a Pull Request (PR) to the ROQ documentation GitHub repo.
+Update your remote branch by using this command:

 ```sh
 git push